HarshilBhuva/JDataConnect/README.md

 - Maven (bundled with NetBeans)
 - XAMPP (includes Apache and MySQL Server)

-## Setup Instructions for NetBeans
+## Setup Instructions for NetBeans and XAMPP

 ### Step 1: Install and Start XAMPP